Can You Detect Early Pregnancy With the Help of Cervical Mucus?

 If you have been keeping track of your cervical cycle for months to get pregnant but notice abnormal discharge, you should seek a doctor immediately.
 An abnormal discharge could be a symptom of an infection, and do know that it would only come in your way of conception.
 So consult a doctor in the following situations:

 1. If you notice yellow or green mucus discharge

 3. If there is a burning sensation in your vagina

-If you have been tracking the changes of your vaginal discharge over the course of your cycles for some months and have found it to be more or less consistent, then you may be successfully able to observe changes in cervical fluid during early pregnancy.
-However, changes in cervical mucus is not a clear sign of pregnancy and by no means reliable.
-It is prudent to wait until you have missed your period and conducted a pregnancy test to confirm conception.
+If you have been tracking the changes in your vaginal discharge over the course of your cycles for some months and have found it to be more or less consistent, then you may be able to observe changes in cervical fluid during early pregnancy.
+However, changes in cervical mucus are not a clear sign of pregnancy and are by no means reliable.
+Therefore, it is prudent to wait until you have missed your period and conduct a pregnancy test to confirm conception.

 Early Pregnancy Symptoms before Missed Period